scikit-learn/enhancement_proposals/slep006/proposal.rst

   `with_warm_start`, `feature_names_in`, `feature_meta`).
 * we are able to redefine the default routing of weights etc. without being concerned by backwards compatibility.
+* we can consider the use of keys that are not limited to strings or valid identifiers (and hence are not limited to using ``_`` as a delimiter).

 Test case setup
 ---------------